 Examples of Fiber Construction Costs

-Below are two examples of fiber construction costs, using real-world deployment data, from the Fiber Broadband Association / Cartesian and Shentel.
+Below are two examples of fiber construction costs, using real-world deployment data, from the Fiber Broadband Association / Cartesian and internet service provider (ISP) Shentel.

 1) Fiber Broadband Association and Cartesian